Dino Ciccarelli: Early life

-Junior career

-Sarnia Bees

 Ciccarelli grew up playing minor hockey in his hometown of Sarnia, Ontario, in the Southwestern Ontario Minor Hockey League of the Ontario Minor Hockey Association.
 He made Sarnia's Jr. 'B' hockey team as a 15-year-old in the fall of 1975 and ended up leading it in scoring with 45 goals and 43 assists for 88 points in just 40 games.
 He is one of two Sarnia Jr. 'B' graduates to go on to be elected to the Hockey Hall of Fame (the other being Phil Esposito, who led the Sarnia Legionnaires in scoring in 1961).

-London Knights

-Ciccarelli joined the London Knights of the OMJHL as a 16-year-old for the 1976–77 season.
+Ciccarelli joined the London Knights of the Ontario Major Junior Hockey League as a 16-year-old for the 1976–77 season.
 In his first season with the Knights, Ciccarelli had 39 goals and 82 points in 66 games, finishing fifth in team scoring.
 In the playoffs, Ciccarelli had 11 goals and 24 points in 20 games, as London lost to the Ottawa 67's in the J. Ross Robertson Cup finals.

 In his second season with the Knights in 1977–78, Ciccarelli scored a league high 72 goals, and added 70 assists for 142 points, which was third highest total in the OMJHL.
+In the post-season, Ciccarelli contributed six goals and 16 points in nine games but saw his season cut short on April 18 during practice.
+Ciccarelli recalled the injury in an 1987 interview:

+It was a drill, and I was trying to go back up ice.
+I caught my skate on part of a broken stick that was on the ice.
+I slid on it, then kind of did the splits.
+Then I went down to my knees and slid into the boards.
+My right leg hit the boards and broke in half.
-In the post-season, Ciccarelli contributed six goals and 16 points in nine games.
-After the season, Ciccarelli was awarded the Jim Mahon Memorial Trophy, which is given to the highest scoring right winger in the OMJHL.

-Injuries cut short Ciccarelli's 1978–79 season, as he appeared in only 30 games, scoring eight goals and 19 points.
+Ciccarelli had to have a 16-inch steel rod inserted to set the break, with the rod being kept for over two years.
+He was awarded the Jim Mahon Memorial Trophy, which is given to the highest scoring right winger in the OMJHL.
+Given a prognosis of maybe only being good for a pickup game by doctors, he underwent two years of physical therapy after spending five months on crutches.
+He returned to play 30 games of the 1978–79 season, playing in 30 games with eight goals and 19 points.
 In seven playoff games, Ciccarelli scored three goals and eight points.
-After not being selected in the NHL Entry Draft, Ciccarelli signed a contract with the Minnesota North Stars on September 28, 1979.
+Owing to his size and speed after the leg injury, he was not selected in the NHL entry draft.
+However, Ciccarelli signed a contract with the Minnesota North Stars on September 28, 1979.

-The North Stars kept Ciccarelli with the Knights for the 1979-80 OMJHL season|, and Ciccarelli rebounded, scoring 50 goals and 103 points.
+The North Stars kept Ciccarelli with the Knights for the 1979-80 OMJHL season, and Ciccarelli rebounded, scoring 50 goals and 103 points.
 In five games in the playoffs, Ciccarelli scored two goals, and finished with eight points.